maAPPsDEV/fallback-attack/README.md

 ⚠️Do not try on mainnet!

 ## Task
 There is a contract written by the following source code.
-Look carefully at the source code, and attack it.
+Look carefully at the source code, find risks, and attack it.
 1. Claim the owner
 2. Make the contract's balance to 0